Use AI to turn data charts into easy-to-understand sentences. Know More

 This gives an indication of when the listing has been last updated.
 New listings will show as ‘not synced.’
 Read more on that here.

-• Length of stay (LOS) -
+• Length of Stay (LOS) -

-• Length of stay and booking window trends -
+• Length of Stay and Booking Window Trends -

 In the length of stay and booking window trends graph, you can see how many nights get booked from reservations with different booking windows and stay lengths.

-• Length of stay pricing -
+• Length of Stay Discounts -

 • Listing -